ImpactsWiki/pyko/_sources/manual.md

     * Tillotson EOS (needs more testing)
     * Tabular EOS
 * Input and output
-    1. For testing and comparison to fortran KO:
+    * For testing and comparison to fortran KO:<br>
       Fixed formatting ascii input and output files
-    2. Preferred I/O
+    * Preferred I/O:<br>
-       Yaml configuration (input) files with unit conversion using pint Binary output files using pickle with units
+      Yaml configuration (input) files with unit conversion using pint<br>
+      Binary output files using pickle with units
+    * Customizable outputs: <br>
-    3. Customizable outputs: standard cell data output in binary format; debug output in binary format with all node variables
+      User-defined cell data output in binary format<br>
+      Debug output in binary format with all node variables

 ### Wish list